Fred Noonan: Navigator for Pan Am

 1937 was a year of transition for Fred Noonan, whose reputation as an expert navigator, along with his role in the development of commercial airline navigation, had already earned him a place in aviation history.
-The tall, very thin, dark auburn-haired and blue-eyed 43-year-old navigator was living in Los Angeles.
+The tall, very thin, dark auburn-haired and blue-eyed 43-year-old held maritime ratings and a pilot's license and was also a celebrated aerial navigator living in Los Angeles.
 He resigned from Pan Am because he felt he had risen through the ranks as far as he could as a navigator, and he had an interest in starting a navigation school.
-In March, he divorced his wife Josephine in Ciudad Juárez, Mexico.
-Two weeks later, he married Mary Beatrice Martinelli (née Passadori) of Oakland, California.
-Noonan was rumored to be a heavy drinker.
-That was fairly common during this era and there is no contemporary evidence Noonan was an alcoholic, although decades later, a few writers and others made some hearsay claims that he was.
+On March 3, Noonan's attorney filed divorce papers for his wife Josephine in Ciudad Juárez, Mexico.
+Around this time Noonan was also involved in a serious automobile accident.
+He fell in love with Mary Beatrice Martinelli (née Passadori), herself a divorcee with no children, who ran a beauty salon in Oakland, California.
+References in his own correspondence make it clear that Noonan enjoyed an occasional drink, and it is possible that he sometimes overindulged but there is no contemporary evidence Noonan was an alcoholic or was fired by Pan American for drinking, although decades later, a few writers and others made some hearsay claims that he was.